* For Parents * - Please be sure to read!

 - Videotaping anyone other than your own skater is strictly prohibited and will not be tolerated.

-So, using the worksheets in a binder as I suggest means that your child can place their binder on the boards (by the hockey boxes) and consult their worksheets while on the ice rather than having to leave the ice to ask a parent or interrupt their coach while in a lesson with another skater to find out what they should practice next, when they are outside of a lesson with their coach.
+Using the worksheets in a binder, the way that I suggest means that your child can place their binder on the boards (by the hockey boxes) and consult their worksheets while on the ice rather than having to leave the ice to ask a parent or interrupt their coach while in a lesson with another skater to find out what they should practice next, when they are outside of a lesson with their coach.

 Additionally, U.S. Figure Skating also provided the following suggested Parent Code of Conduct, which some clubs and/or coaches may require you to sign a version of:

 U.S. Figure Skating has many other resources inside the Members Only area of its website.
-I suggest that all parents login to their account at www.usfigureskating.org.
+I suggest that all parents login to their account at www.usfigureskating.org and browse the resources that are offered.
+You may find the Parents Guides Volume 1 and Volume 2 to be helpful!

 I also recommend that every parent read Kelly Rippon's new book, "Parent Up: Inspire Your Child to Be Their Best Self."